APGAR Score of 7: Is It Normal?

 A score of 7 is firmly in the normal range.
 Your baby is doing well.

-Many parents fixate on losing those 2 or 3 points, but here is something most birth guides do not explain: very few babies score a 10 at the 1-minute assessment.
-The most common reason for losing points is the Appearance category.
+Look, a lot of parents fixate on those “missing” 2 or 3 points.
+But here’s something most birth guides don’t tell you: very few babies score a 10 at the 1-minute assessment.
+The most common reason for losing points?
+The Appearance category.

 Almost all newborns have bluish or dusky hands and feet in the first minutes of life.
-This is called acrocyanosis, and it is completely normal.
-It happens because the baby’s circulatory system is still adjusting to breathing air instead of receiving oxygen through the placenta.
+This is called acrocyanosis, and it’s completely normal.
+It happens because the baby’s circulatory system is still figuring out how to breathe air instead of getting oxygen through the placenta.

-A baby who is breathing well, has a strong heartbeat, good muscle tone, and healthy reflexes but has slightly blue fingers will score a 9, not a 10.
-That is not a medical concern.
+So a baby who’s breathing well, has a strong heartbeat, good muscle tone, and healthy reflexes — but has slightly blue fingers — will score a 9, not a 10.
+That’s not a medical concern.
+Not even close.

-A score of 7 might look like this:
+A score of 7 could break down something like this:

-• Appearance: 1 (blue extremities, which is normal)
+• Appearance: 1 (blue extremities — totally normal)

 • Pulse: 2 (heart rate above 100)